Looking for some fun facts about photography? Look no further. We have 25 weird and wonderful photography facts crammed into one article.

 11. The Oldest Surviving Image Is Almost 200 Years Old

 Not only was it taken almost 200 years ago, but it took 8 hours to capture!
-The image was by Joseph Niepce and named ‘view from the window’.
+The photo was taken by Joseph Niepce and named ‘view from the window’.

 The scene took place in Saint-Loup-de-Varennes, France.
-It shows the surrounding castle and other buildings.
-It was a camera obscura that created this image.
+The photo shows the surrounding castle and other buildings.

 10. The Cameras That Captured the Moon’s Surface Are Still There

 When the Apollo 11 mission took off for the moon, they carried 12 Hasselblad cameras with them.
 They are still there, on the moon.

 The astronauts decided the cameras were too heavy for the return journey.
 So, they left them behind to make space for the 25 kilos of rock samples they brought back.
 They did, however, bring the film back with them.